upcmd/updocs/content-src/usage/config_yml.md

     5. vvvvv
     6. vvvvvv

+Level vvvvvv is used for debugging and reporting bug only

 * MaxCallLayers: This is the allowed max call layers you want your program to handle

 In case your program accidentally enters a recursive endless loop, this will ensure your program to exit